UCI-Networking-Group/PoliGraph/docs/usenix-artifact-evaluation.md

 This document provides instructions on how to reproduce the main results in our paper in support of the USENIX Security 2023 Artifact Evaluation.

-Please note that these instructions are intended for artifact reviewers, who have been given access to our test server.
+Please note the exact commands shown in this document are intended for artifact reviewers, who have been given access to a preconfigured environment.
+For other users, please check [README.md](../README.md) at the top level of this repository for general information about the use of our code.

 ## Overall Instruction

 For artifact reviewers, we provide access to our test server which has the recommended hardware configuration.
-Please check HotCRP comments for instructions on how to access the server via SSH.
+Please check the "Artifact access" information on HotCRP for instructions on how to access the server via SSH.

 We have prepared the following directories in the home directory: